 What Can Be Resolved Through a Compromise

 Estate disputes can be costly and emotionally draining.
 This statute provides a practical alternative to full litigation.
-Parties can reach a negotiated settlement on almost any probate controversy, including whether a document should be admitted as a will, how a will's terms should be interpreted, and which successors are entitled to estate property.
+Parties can reach a settlement agreement on almost any probate controversy.
+This includes whether a document should be admitted as a will, how a will's terms should be interpreted, and which successors are entitled to estate property.

 A compromise of any controversy as to admission to probate of any instrument offered for formal probate as the will of a decedent, the construction, validity or effect of any probated will, the rights or interests in the estate of the decedent, of any successor, or the administration of the estate, if approved in a formal proceeding in the court for that purpose, is binding on all the parties thereto including those unborn, unascertained or who could not be located.

 A.R.S. § 14-3951The binding effect is broad.
 Once approved by the court, the compromise applies even to parties who are unborn or could not be located at the time.
-This prevents future challenges from undermining an agreement that the court has already reviewed and blessed.
+This prevents future challenges from undermining an agreement the court has already reviewed.

 Limits of a Compromise Agreement

 There are two important limits.
-First, a compromise can affect trust interests and inalienable interests, but only with court approval.
-Second, the agreement does not impair the rights of creditors or taxing authorities who are not parties to it.
+First, a compromise can affect trust interests, but only with court approval.
+Second, the agreement does not affect the rights of creditors or taxing authorities who are not parties to it.
 Those obligations remain intact regardless of what the heirs agree to among themselves.

-For families facing a will contest or disagreement about estate administration, this statute offers a path to resolution that avoids a full trial.
-The compromise is legally binding, court-supervised, and designed to bring finality to disputes that might otherwise drag on for years.
+For families facing a will contest or disagreement about estate administration, this statute offers a path that resolves disputes without a full trial.
+The compromise is legally binding, court-supervised, and designed to bring finality.